 6. Bedtime one-on-one time

 Let me tell you, at the time this family ritual was so tricky.
 But looking back, I wouldn’t have missed it for the world.
 As a single parent, one-on-one time was darn near impossible to coordinate with two kids, but I could give them a piece of me in the evening.
 Post bath and reading out loud, I would hang with each boy in their room for about 15 minutes.
 Lights out, on the bed, just the two of us.

 Sometimes we would talk, other times I would tickle their backs, or we would listen to music.
 One of my more brilliant moves was to teach them how to rub my tired shoulders.
 Many times as I lay there with my child, the exhaustion of the day overtook me and it was a fighting battle to get up and continue with my nightly routine, but looking back it was so worth it.

-Celebrating family rituals—think about how you could incorporate some special new tradition into daily life.
+Creating and enjoying family rituals made our family grow closer.
 As you can see, it doesn’t have to be a big thing at all.
 Get creative and get going.
 Because soon your kids will be out in the world on their own—hopefully filled with amazing family memories.